| OUR CITY About

 Community Based Clean Energy Saved

-From May 2009 to June 2010, Pacific Gas and Electric (PG&E) corporation spent nearly 50 million dollars gouged from ratepayers, to push Prop 16, a cynical California ballot measure designed to entrench special protection for PG&E's monopoly in the state constitution.
-The proposition would have blocked all lower cost competitors, and killed California's Community Choice renewable energy projects, which are poised to shift scores of cities to high percentages of local clean electricity.
+From May 2009 to June 2010, Pacific Gas and Electric (PG&E) corporation spent nearly 50 million dollars gouged from its ratepayers, to push Prop 16, a cynical ballot measure designed to entrench special protections for PG&E's monopoly, into the California constitution.
+The proposition would have blocked lower cost competitors, and would have killed all California Community Choice renewable energy programs, which now provide scores of cities with high percentages of local clean electricity.

 PG&E's Expensive Fossil Fuel Business Model

 These community projects challenge PG&E's skyrocketing electricity rates, and its stubborn profiteering off of energy generated from fossil and nuclear fuel.
 PG&E's energy mix is only one third renewable (just barely complying with state minimums - while local programs like CleanPowerSF offer much cleaner energy at the same or lower prices).
 To fund its wasteful fossil fuel energy empire, PG&E is constantly seeking billions of dollars in new electricity rate increases.

 In previous years, PG&E had already poured tens of millions of dollars into deceptive and unlawful smear campaigns in Davis, Oakland, Berkeley, Emeryville, San Joaquin, Marin County, and San Francisco, to weaken, and in some cases completely halt, local shifts to cleaner and lower cost community generated electricity.

 Outrageously called the 'Taxpayers Right To Vote Act' Prop 16 would have allowed a mere one third of voters in any city or county to block local community energy projects, even though these projects require no tax or rate increases whatsoever because they easily pay for themselves by eliminating private profits, and by gaining revenues and savings from renewables and efficiency.